 Cash out - take all of your DC pension pot in one go.
-This option gives you the opportunity to take 25% of your DC pension pot (see Your new lump sum allowances on page 13) tax-free and the rest is then taxed at your marginal income tax rate (taking benefits this way may affect any 'means-tested' benefits you might be entitled to).
+This option gives you the opportunity to take 25% of your DC pension pot (up to the LTA - see page 11) tax-free and the rest is then taxed at your marginal income tax rate\ (taking benefits this way may affect any 'means-tested' benefits you might be entitled to).